importdata/CNN-AdaBoost-Bagging-in-Python/README.md

 connected layer x2 -> Softmax layer

 - Task 3:
-You are going to perform Adaboost, Bagging and using two base classifiers respectively, including decision tree and logistic regression.
+Performed Adaboost, Bagging and using two base classifiers respectively, including decision tree and logistic regression.

 -----------------------------------------------------------------------------------------------------------------
 - PDF file contains the hand-written part of the question.